 Mild forgetfulness is normal with advancing age, but healthy older people are usually good at remembering what's most important to them.
 There is reason for concern if they start forgetting what they were just doing, get lost in their own neighbourhood, or start displaying uncharacteristic or inappropriate behaviour.
-If your husband is always misplacing his keys, it may mean nothing.
-If he starts leaving them in the fridge or the sugar bowl, it may be cause for concern.
+If your loved one is always misplacing their keys, it may mean nothing.
+If they start leaving them in the fridge or the sugar bowl, it may be cause for concern.

 One of the most recognizable symptoms of Alzheimer's disease is a speech problem, such as a person choosing the wrong words, or not understanding simple sentences.
 Problems with numbers are also common.
 These are the most reliable signs of early-stage Alzheimer's disease.
-Other early signs include forgetfulness about recent events (loss of short-term memory), trouble with tasks such as housework or balancing a chequebook, and poor judgment.
+Other early signs include forgetfulness about recent events (loss of short-term memory), trouble with tasks such as housework or paying taxes, and poor judgment.